sabirudd/CSC372-2022-23-CW/README.md

 # Optimisation with multiple constraints
-Implemented random search and simulated annealing for constrained optimisation
+Implemented random search and simulated annealing for constrained optimisation. <br />

+`26/11/2022 - 01/12/2022`